Supporting your independence with a personal carer

 In instances like these, it can be much easier for a trained carer who is accustomed to supporting with personal care to step in and help.
 Choosing someone that your loved one feels comfortable with – whether they are male, female, young or old – means that carer becomes a regular friendly face offering gentle encouragement, and even an extra source of support.

 Please get in touch if you’d like to speak to one of our home care experts about elderly care or the other types of support we have available.

 Personal care for someone living with dementia

 It is common for someone who is living with dementia to need support with personal care matters.
 But this can be difficult if that person is experiencing anxiety and confusion over who people are and shame and embarrassment over more intimate activities such as bathing and dressing.

-We train our carers to try and understand any sources of anxiety or resulting aggression from someone who is living with dementia.
+We train our carers to try and understand any sources of anxiety or resulting aggression from someone who is living with a type of dementia.
 They offer gentle encouragement and support to help your loved one feel at ease.
 Sometimes it’s as simple as offering extra space, or even demonstrating the task for them.

 Building trust is always essential, and a regular carer can build an ongoing relationship and rapport.
 That carer will promote independence as much as possible, allowing your loved one to make choices themselves, such as what they’d like to wear, and keeping to the daily routines that are most important to them.